Academics holistically woven together with work in the community...

 Students enjoy classes in Algebra, Humanities, the Sciences, Literature, Writing and Spanish.
 The studies of Music, Art and Physical Education are explored side-by-side with local experts.

-All state requirements for a full complement of credits are met or exceeded by the comprehensive course of study offered at Mountain Laurel Montessori Jr. High.
+All state requirements for a full complement of credits are met or exceeded by the comprehensive course of study offered at Mountain Laurel Montessori Middle School.

 Mountain Laurel Montessori School enjoys the unique challenges of educating adolescents.
 In our adolescent program, adults and students function as a community of learners in an atmosphere of mutual respect and support.
 Students participate in every facet of a micro-economy, from production and exchange to marketing, advertising, customer service, and more.
 Driving this micro-economy are the practical endeavors of working in the garden, taking care of animals, and cooking for school events, which provide context and meaning for challenging academic work and offer opportunities for leadership and authentic responsibilities within the community.
 In taking part in real work that benefits society, adolescents have the opportunity to discover their purpose and find their voice.